papillonbee/coding-practices/README.md

 * least recently used cache
   * use doubly linked list to store the key value pair
   * use hash map to store the key and the address of the key value pair in doubly linked list
-  * with above, allowing O(1) update of appending the most recently used to the tail of doubly linked list
+  * with above, allowing updating the most recently used element in O(1) time complexity by appending the element to the tail of doubly linked list
-  * whenever the cache has cached elements exceeding the configured limit, popping the least recently used element in O(1)
+  * whenever the cache has cached elements exceeding the configured limit, evicting the least recently used element in O(1) time complexity by popping the element in the front of doubly linked list